 Imagine a friend describing a new restaurant where she recently dined.
 Your friend says, “It took 30 minutes to get a table.”
 You are likely to interpret this to mean she waited approximately 30 minutes.
 Suppose she says: “It took 32 minutes to get a table.”
 You are more likely to interpret this to mean exactly 32 minutes.
 Now, suppose she says: “It took a million hours to get a table.”
 You will probably interpret this to mean that the wait was shorter than a million hours, but importantly that she thinks it took much too long.
 One of the most important facts about communication is that people do not always mean what they say--a crucial part of a listener’s job is to understand an utterance even when its literal meaning is false.
 The ease with which people interpret nonliteral language presents a puzzle for research on language understanding.
 Although there is a rich body of literature examining the psychological effects of using and processing nonliteral language (1-4), there has been little work on building formal models that predict the quantitative details of these effects or explain the computational basis of nonliteral language understanding.

 Many linguists and psychologists have traditionally viewed communication as an interaction between rational and cooperative agents (5, 6).
 A recent body of work formalizes these views by modeling pragmatic language understanding as probabilistic inference over recursive social models.
 These Rational Speech Act models are able to quantitatively explain a range of phenomena in human pragmatic reasoning (7, 8, 9, 10).
-At the core of these models, listener and speaker recursively reason about each other to arrive at pragmatically enriched meanings.
-Given an intended meaning m, a speaker Sn reasons about a listener Ln-1 and chooses utterance u based on its informativeness (9):
+At the core of these models, a listener and a speaker recursively reason about each other to arrive at pragmatically enriched meanings.
+Given an intended meaning m, speaker Sn reasons about listener Ln-1 and chooses utterance u based on its informativeness (9):

 Sn(u|m)∝Ln-1muecu